 Which brokers offers more tradeable asset classes, Interactive Brokers or Plus500?

-Interactive Brokers offers a more diverse selection of investment options than Plus500 allowing you to trade Forex Trading, Trading - Forex or CFDs, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD)., neither have Spread Betting and Social Trading / Copy Trading Looking at total tradeable symbols, Interactive Brokers has 8300, compared to 1896 from Plus500.
+Interactive Brokers offers a more diverse selection of investment options than Plus500 allowing you to trade Forex Trading (Spot or CFDs), Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD)., neither have Spread Betting and Social Trading / Copy Trading Looking at total tradeable symbols, Interactive Brokers has 8500, compared to 2800 from Plus500.

 Can I trade cryptocurrency with Interactive Brokers or Plus500?